A Thousand Words and More

 What One Funny Picture is Worth To Me

-This is my all-time favorite picture for the simple reason that every time I look at it I can’t help but smile and think back on good times.
-Then there is the fact that with all the wardrobe malfunctions going on here it’s a good reminder of how we all should step back and laugh at ourselves once in a while. e damn good therapy right there.
+This is my all-time favorite personal picture for the simple reason that I can’t help but smile every time I look at it.
+The wardrobe malfunctions alone serve as a good reminder of how we should step back and laugh at ourselves once in a while. e damn good therapy right there.
 But there’s more.

 The year was 1980.
-I’m the one on the far right.
+Late Spring.
 The occasion was a family wedding and at this point, the ceremony had just concluded.
-The four of us — Uncle Al, Great Uncle George, my cousin Craig and me — are standing outside of Little Norway Lutheran Church near Black River Falls, Wisconsin waiting for whatever was to be next on the celebration schedule.
+The four of us, left to right, are Uncle Al, Great Uncle George, my cousin Craig, and myself.
+We’re standing outside of Little Norway Lutheran Church near Black River Falls, Wisconsin, waiting for whatever was next on the celebration schedule.

-To this day we in the family laughingly call this The Norwegian Mafia picture.
+To this day, we in the family laughingly call this The Norwegian Mafia picture.
 La Cosa Norske.
 Why?
-Well, for one thing, we’re all of Norwegian heritage.
-And if you’ve ever seen an Ole & Lena joke book you know we don’t take ourselves seriously all the time.
+Well, for starters we’re all of Norwegian heritage.
+Proud of it, too.
+But not so proud that we don’t take ourselves too seriously all the time.

 Secondly, there’s what apparently passed for fashion sense in our eyes back then.
-Man, that alone begs for parody.
+That alone begs for parody.
 Don’t we look like we came out of central casting as extras for a low-budget mob movie?
-Or maybe more so a comedy?
+Or better yet a comedy?

-Of course, there is no such thing as a Norwegian Mafia.
+Now, as far as I know, there is no such thing as the Norwegian Mafia.
 The Mafia is organized crime imported from Italy.
 It’s murderous vendettas and notorious names like Capone and Luciano.
-In Norway, it’s snow and fjords and Gilbertson's and Ingebretson’s.
-Doesn’t set quite the same tone, does it?
+In Norway, it’s all about snow and fjords and Gilbertsons and Ingebretsons.
+Doesn’t set the same menacing tone, does it?

-Hence the absurdity of comparing us to the Corleones of The Godfather fame.
-Not that there is anything wrong with that since having a healthy sense of humor is what it’s all about when our family gets together.
+Hence the obvious parody of comparing us to the Corleones of The Godfather fame.
+Not that there is anything wrong with that, since having a healthy sense of humor is what it’s all about when our family gets together.

-So in honor of the Family let’s take a closer look at the four ‘mafioso’ in the picture.
+So, in honor of “the Family,” let’s take a closer look at the four mugs in this picture.

 Uncle George — the guy in the fedora — is the one looking like an old-world Mafia don casting a leery eye on the crowd.
-He passed away in 1987.
-He was a lifelong bachelor and by all accounts was damn grateful to say that.
+He passed away in 1987, but before that he was a lifelong bachelor and, by all known accounts, was damn grateful for that.
 Come to think of it, I don’t suppose the local women were complaining too much about that either.
-But all kidding aside, he was a good man.
+But in truth, he was a good man.

 In his younger years, he was a carpenter by trade.
 He was also was the last one in the family who knew how to speak Norwegian, and he liked his lutefisk and aquavit whenever he could get it.